michaelh23/bms_processingclass/content/activities/index.md

 	triangle(70, 200, 130, 170, 110, 230);
 	point(50, 350);

-Looking at the following image, write the code that would draw these shapes.
-Hint, small black squares are points.
+Looking at the following image, write the code that would draw these ten shapes in their numbered order.
+The first two answers should be the points at 1 and 2.
+You do not need to write the code that would draw the red numbers themselves.

 ![Activity 2b](/images/activities/assignment2_graph.svg)